 Aware of the site’s position on the edge of a national park, Peter was keen to work with companies from the surrounding area and to specify high-quality, locally-sourced materials to complement the unique location.

-The designers at Oakmasters worked closely with Peter to develop a new plan, in which the location and angle of the house within the plot fit with the planners’ requirements.
+The designers worked closely with Peter to develop a new plan, in which the location and angle of the house within the plot fit with the planners’ requirements.

-As well as manufacturing and assembling the frame, Oakmasters also introduced the family to the contractor who would carry out the general building and groundworks.
+As well as manufacturing the frame, Oakmasters also introduced the family to the contractor who would carry out the assembly of the frame and the other general building and groundworks.

 Peter ran the project, including organising the site, scheduling the delivery of materials and ensuring everyone labouring on the project understood what their duties were.